Non-stop flights to Oslo (OSL)

 Flights from Belgium to Oslo

-In Belgium, the only airport that has a direct connection to Oslo is Brussels.
+There is 1 airport in Belgium that has a direct connection to Oslo, which is Brussels.
 From Brussels, you can fly non-stop with Brussels Airlines (Star Alliance) or SAS (Star Alliance).

 Flights from Bosnia & Herzegovina to Oslo

-There is 1 airport in Bosnia & Herzegovina that has a direct connection to Oslo, which is Sarajevo.
+In Bosnia & Herzegovina, the only airport that has a direct connection to Oslo is Sarajevo.
 From Sarajevo, direct flights are offered by Norwegian.
-This is a seasonal route that started in June and ends in August.
+This is a seasonal route that starts in June and ends in August.

 Flights from Bulgaria to Oslo